bovinehero/hunt-showdown/README.md

 + I would like to have implemented a colour switcher to allow for different color deficient vision types.
 I researched dark mode and css theme switches to try and work out a way to implement this.
 However within the timeframe I had allocated for the project I was unable to deliver on this without the use of javascript.
 + Additionally I considered implementing a font switcher to leverage the [OpenDyslexic](https://opendyslexic.org/) font as a switchable font face but again the implementation seemed dependent on javascript.
 + The copyright section includes a date, I would like to have this updated based on the current year to lazy maintain the site, but I could not find a way to pull the date without server-side input or JavaScript.
++ An interactive gallery to include of smaller images on the gallery wall on page load and larger ones when focus is shifted or image is selected for download.
+Again I could not find a way to create this functionality without JavaScript.

 ### Accessibility
 I have been mindful during coding to ensure that the website is as accessible friendly as possible.
 I have achieved this by: